 Residents Maintain Autonomy

-This indicates the percentage of patients that required more assistance with activities of daily living over time.
+This indicates the percent of patients who needed more assistance with activities of daily living over time.
+High levels of needing for assistance with activities of daily living may indicate deterioration of a patient's medical condition.

 Ability to Keep Residents Mobile